 Yes, That's why I've spent last evening to check other implementations of L-BFGS in the following library:

 In both cases they indeed scale linesearch stepsize to 1.0/gnorm for the first iteration, which is steepest descent in the direction of gradient.
 However on the following iterations they always initialize linesearch stepsize with the 1.0 .
 And I couldn't find any normalization procedure for gradient or search direction.
 In both cases they use non-normalized vectors.

 P.S.
 Also they both use by default a different, and much more complicated, linesearch algorithm called More-Thuente linesearch.
 It uses quadratic or cubic (depending of the points relative energies and gradients) polynomial interpolation to minimize function along the line.
 Current implementation in Gromacs uses simple linesearch with linear interpolation to 0 line gradient.

-#30 Updated by Dmitry Morozov 25 days ago
+#30 Updated by Dmitry Morozov almost 2 years ago

 I've made L-BFGS in master branch to behave like an old 4.6.5 (up to some numerical precision)

 minimize.cpp with changes attached to the message, for some reason I could not submit directly to Gerrit.

 So maybe David could do that?

 I can also create pull request on Github.